hata6502/editorjs-examples/README.md

 # editorjs-typescript
-An example of using Editor.js in TypeScript.
+Examples of using Editor.js in TypeScript.